Camper Information

 5. There is also a good supply of salt & pepper, most common spices, olive or vegetable oil for cooking, paper towels, hand towels, hot mitts, dish soap and trash-bags/containers.

-8. This is a wilderness, fully off the grid camp: we have no free wi-fi, in fact, we’re wi-fi free!
+7. The Camp is fully off the grid, in the wilderness: there’s no free wi-fi, in fact, we’re wi-fi free!

-10. Trash: your trash will be packed out by the friendly donkeys.
+9. Trash: your normal trash will be packed out on the burros.

 Five things every person needs to bring when staying in the guest cabins: